expressjs/express/Readme.md

 and connect --version:

-    0.3.0
+    0.5.0

-Express 1.x is maintained in the _1.x_ branch.
+Express 1.x is maintained in the _1.x_ branch, and _master_ is 2.0.0-pre, to view 2.x documentation open _docs/index.html_.

 ## License